• Home

 My breath, moving in and out.
 Notice it without changing it.
 Allow it without criticism.
 Be aware without controlling or constricting.
 Keep it moving, keep it loose.

 The pen.
-Hold it, hold it just enough so that it doesn’t fall out of my hand, but loosely, so that there is lots of play, lots of space to do wild, surprising things on the page.
+Hold it just enough so that it doesn’t fall out of my hand, but loosely, so that there is lots of play.

-My thoughts and feelings.
+Thoughts and feelings.
 Let them drift in, let them flow the ink around if it feels accessible, and then let it flow out again, and on to the next idea, the next word, the next breath, the next moment.

 Holding it loosely.